Volunteer Handbook – Program Values and Guidelines

 - Field trip volunteer roles include chaperones and drivers.

 - Unlike school volunteers, volunteers who support field trips are entrusted with student supervision responsibilities.
-In addition to completing the requirements for school volunteers, chaperones and field trip drivers must learn about safety and understand Seattle Public Schools student supervision guidelines.
+In addition to completing the requirements for school volunteers, chaperones and field trip drivers must learn about safety and understand SPS student supervision guidelines.

 For Chaperone Guidelines and Volunteer Driver Check List, visit the Field Trips web page managed by SPS Risk Management.